sambowyergis/sambowyergis.github.io/_posts/2026-04-12-ztv-stpauls-viewshed.md

 **Data preparation** — The DSM was clipped to a defined area of interest centred on the City of London.
 All layers were confirmed in EPSG:27700 (British National Grid) to ensure metric accuracy throughout.
 Prior to analysis, scattered NoData pixels identified within the DSM were interpolated using the Fill NoData tool to prevent erroneous occlusion along sightlines.

-**Observer point** — A point feature was placed at the St Paul's dome apex.
+**Observer point** — A polygon was placed at the St Paul's dome apex.
 Because the DSM already encodes the Cathedral's height as an absolute elevation value in metres ASL, the observer height was set to 0m — adding the structure height on top would have double-counted the ground elevation and produced an inflated result.
 This distinction between relative and absolute height handling is critical when working with surface models rather than terrain models.

 **Viewshed calculation** — The Viewshed tool was run with a target height of 1.6m and an analysis radius of 20,000m.
 The binary output assigns a value of 1 to all cells with a theoretical line of sight to the observer point, and 0 to occluded areas.